Rossetow/Projeto-Integrador/README.md

 ## Appendix

-The neatbeans pprojec can be found on branch neatbeans.
+The neatbeans project can be found on branch neatbeans.
 All remaining info is located on branch main.
 On the canva link, there are three options we are considering.